Parmeggiani-Lab/elfin-ui/README.md

  * Import elfin-solver output into scene

 ### Nice-to-Haves
+ * Disolve joint (if there are 2 bridges - merge them)
- * Mirrored joining?
-Sounds complicated.
+ * Mirrored joining
  * Confirm deletion caused by collision
     * Collision detection using single module 3D models are not very accurate (currently each module is shrunken to 85% before checking).